 More information: Read here our full review of Keller’s Flea Market

-#4 Flea markets in Georgia: Ian Henderson’s Antique Mall
+Best flea markets Georgia: #4 Ian Henderson’s Antique Mall

 Situated in the historic Walton Cotton Mill, over 500 vendors congregate in a space of over 100,000 square feet.
-Discover the finest antiques, collectibles and estate liquidation items at Ian Henderson’s Antique Mall in the state of Georgia.
+Discover the finest antiques, collectibles and estate liquidation items at Ian Henderson’s Antique Mall in the US State of Georgia.

 Open daily (except for Christmas Day), this vintage dreamland caters to the needs of all retro enthusiasts.
 Stumble upon silver estate jewellery, fine antiques, retro toys, classic books, stylish second-hand clothes, well-loved old instruments, sports memorabilia, décor and mid-century modern furnishings.

 This family-run antique mall is renowned as the South’s leading resource for unique, eclectic and difficult to find vintage treasures.
 Vendors travel as far as from Indiana, Ohio and Missouri just to showcase their collection of antiques at Ian Henderson’s Antique Mall.
 As for the customers, they travel from all over America!

 Where: 600 South Broad Street, Monroe, Georgia 30655